-- A rise or fall in inflation directly affects the cost of raw material and labor costs.
+- A rise or fall in inflation directly affects the cost of raw materials and labor costs.

-- Shortage of raw material or skilled labor may raise the cost of a product.
-What’s of concern is that this is an industry-specific issue.
-Other industries may not face the same issue.
+- A shortage of raw material or skilled labor may raise the cost of a product.
+It is an industry-specific issue.
+Other industries may not face the same problem.

 - A change in regulation could also increase the cost for the entire industry or all industries.
-For example, an increase in any sales tax could raise the cost for all companies.
-On the other hand, the government introducing a new requirement for pollution control equipment would raise the cost for auto companies.
+For example, an increase in sales tax could raise the cost for all companies.
+While, if the government introduces new emission norms for pollution, it will raise the cost for auto companies.

-- A change in the technology to better compete with the rivals or to get at par with others will also raise the cost.
+- A change in technology for better competition with rivals or to get on par with others will also raise the cost.

 - If a company exports its products, then an adverse movement in the exchange rate will also raise the cost of the product.